vantage-sh/docs.vantage.sh/docs/azure_supported_services.md

 ## Supported Services

 Vantage will show 100% of your organization's accrued costs across all services.
-We also offer per-resource pricing for the following services using custom logic to query APIs for each individual Azure service.
-While we support per-resource pricing for the most popular services, we do not offer support for all Azure services by default.
-While we support per-resource pricing for many Azure services, we do not offer support for all Azure services, by default.
-If you have an Azure service you'd like to be supported, we can typically add support for most Azure services in under a week.
+Vantage also offers per-resource pricing for the following services using custom logic to query APIs for each Azure service.
+While Vantage supports per-resource pricing for the most popular services, some services are not currently supported.

 :::info
-To request new service support on Vantage, please email [support@vantage.sh](mailto:support@vantage.sh) with the subject line of _New Azure Service Support_.
-Include as much information as you can about the data you'd like to see.
+To request new service support on Vantage, email [support@vantage.sh](mailto:support@vantage.sh) with the subject line of _New Azure Service Support_.
+Include as much information as you can about the data you want to see.
 :::

 Below is a list of currently supported Azure services for Active Resources.
 Vantage only maintains read-only access to the Azure APIs for these resources: